duckduckgo/content-scope-scripts/README.md

 # Project Overview

-This repository uses npm workspaces to manage multiple projects within a single codebase.
-Some scripts, such as those for ESLint, TypeScript, and documentation generation, are global in nature (see below).

-Please check the README.md & package.json in each
+A collection of shared JavaScript and HTML projects that are used within our Browsers.

 ## Child Projects

 ### [Injected](./injected)

-This is a framework designed to create specialized JavaScript bundles tailored to specific sets of protections and features for different platforms.
-For instance, Apple platforms might utilize a particular combination of features, while Android may require a different configuration entirely.
+A library of features/protections that are executed within our browsers.

-Features here have a deep integration with [privacy-configuration](https://github.com/duckduckgo/privacy-configuration), to allow dynamic enabling or disabling of features at runtime.
+Features have a deep integration with [privacy-configuration](https://github.com/duckduckgo/privacy-configuration), to allow dynamic enabling or disabling of features at runtime.

 ### [Special Pages](./special-pages)